yalue/hip_plugin_framework/README.md

         sleep for the given number of seconds before calling the plugin's initialization function.
 Intended to be used as a crude mechanism for enforcing initialization order.>,
-      "cpu_core": <Number.
+      "job_deadline": <Number.
+Optional.
+If set, must be a floating-point number of seconds specifying a relative deadline within which each of the plugin's iterations must complete.
+(In other words, the relative deadline is updated at the start of every iteration.)
+It is an error to set this if the GPU locking modules isn't available (see the Prerequisites section of this README).
+If not present, no deadlines will be set.
+Must be positive if set.>, "cpu_core": <Number.
 Optional.
 If specified, and pin_cpus is false, the system will attempt to pin this plugin onto the given CPU core.> "compute_unit_mask": <Optional.
 Can be an array of booleans, or a string